aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 });
 ```

-### Restricting access to S3 Origin
+### Restricting access to a standard S3 Origin

-CloudFront provides two ways to send authenticated requests to an Amazon S3 origin:
+CloudFront provides two ways to send authenticated requests to a standard Amazon S3 origin:

 * origin access control (OAC) and
 * origin access identity (OAI)